Ray-Gizzy/2024Fall_projects/README.md

 This project evaluates two dimensions of Olympic impacts:

 1. Between-Country Hypotheses
-- **Economic Growth**: China experiences larger short-term GDP and FDI growth.
-Australia exhibits more consistent middle-term economic benefits.
+- **Economic Growth**: Emerging economies like China and South Korea experience more significant short-term economic growth after hosting the Olympics, but their medium- to long-term growth may decelerate.
+In contrast, developed economies like Australia and Canada show more stable economic growth, with benefits likely to sustain over the medium term (3–5 years).
 - **Tourism Impact**: Both countries see an increase in international tourist arrivals during and after hosting the Olympics.
 Australia sustains tourism growth for longer periods post-Olympics compared to China.
 - **Health and Environment**: Both countries experience health and environmental benefits, such as lower obesity rates, lower underweight rates, reduced greenhouse gas emission, and increased renewable energy consumption.
 Australia sustain theses improvements for longer periods compared to China.
 - **Labor Market Dynamics**: Unemployment rates decrease sharply in the short term for both countries due to job creation during Olympic preparations.
 However, rebound is more significant and faster in China in the middle term.

 2. Temporal Hypotheses
 - **Short-Term Effects (1–2 years)**: For both countries, hosting the Olympics reduces unemployment rates, increases GDP, FDI and tourism, and boosts environmental and health initiatives as part of Olympic commitments.